The platforms, apps and tools I pay for (and the ones I don’t)

 To be honest, I hate Zoom with a passion.

-It’s clunky, unintuitive, has layers of sneakily hidden privacy settings and they only attempted to improve things after a number of public outcries and high-level breaches.
+It’s clunky, unintuitive, has layers of sneakily hidden privacy settings, and the company only attempted to improve things after a number of public outcries and high-level breaches.

 Although I neither like nor trust Zoom, it’s the best way to hold webinars, workshops, strategy, training, coworking and mastermind sessions.